 Social inclusion and social development

-High participation of young people in education and low income inequality contribute significantly to equal opportunities to participate in society and the labour market.
-However, participation of adults in education and training and of the unemployed in active labour market policies is low.
-Despite social transfers, a large proportion of households and vulnerable groups are exposed to poverty, social exclusion and housing deprivation.
-For many years, the ageing population has contributed to the unsustainability of the pension system and the backlog in the development of home care services.
-The biggest challenges are the long waiting times and the lack of medical staff.
+High participation rates among young people in education and low income inequality make an important contribution to ensuring equal opportunities for participation in society and the labour market.
+However, participation in lifelong learning among adults and participation of unemployed people in active labour market programmes remain low.
+Despite the redistributive effect of social transfers, a considerable share of households and vulnerable groups remain at risk of poverty, social exclusion and housing deprivation.
+Population ageing has for many years contributed to the long-term sustainability challenges facing the pension system and to the insufficient development of home care services.
+Long waiting times and shortages of healthcare professionals remain among the most pressing challenges.